-- · Early identification of need - Robust and current knowledge and understanding about children's strengths & needs - Child centred processes - Children are well prepared to adjust to the new environment and curriculum expectations - Children have a positive sense of school belonging and feel supported by friends/peers/key adults. - Good information sharing between settings a consistent approach and partnership working between schools/setting. - New setting to attend summer term PLACE Plan, EPAC or PLAC PEP - Positive family support and involvement of parents/guardians. - Curriculum continuity between year 6 and 7
+- Early identification of need - Robust and current knowledge and understanding about children's strengths & needs - Child centred processes - Children are well prepared to adjust to the new environment and curriculum expectations - Children have a positive sense of school belonging and feel supported by friends/peers/key adults. - Good information sharing between settings a consistent approach and partnership working between schools/setting. - New setting to attend summer term PEP - Positive home support and involvement of parents/carers. - Curriculum continuity between year 6 and 7

-Parents & guardians
+Parents & Carers

-As a parent/guardian you will know your child best.
-Make sure you use and share your knowledge, and any concerns you have, as early as possible with both their sending and receiving school.
-If needed make sure a written transition plan is established and reviewed.
+As a parent/carer you will know your child best.
+Make sure you use and share your knowledge, and any concerns you have, as early as possible with both their sending and receiving school through, or before, your child's summer term PEP or transition planning meeting.

-Don't be afraid to ask questions or ask for the support you feel is needed.
+Don't be afraid to ask questions or highlight where you feel support is needed.